cschabl/activejdbc-gradle-plugin/README.md

 Then, this task must be added as doLast-action to the language's compile-task.

 The following build script snippet demonstrates these steps for Kotlin.
-A complete [build script](https://github.com/cschabl/active-jdbc-gradle-kotlin-example/blob/master/build.gradle) can be found in the Kotlin example project [active-jdbc-gradle-kotlin-example](https://github.com/cschabl/active-jdbc-gradle-kotlin-example) at Github.
+A complete [build script](https://github.com/cschabl/active-jdbc-gradle-kotlin-example/blob/master/build.gradle) can be found in the Kotlin example project [active-jdbc-gradle-kotlin-example](https://github.com/cschabl/active-jdbc-gradle-kotlin-example) at GitHub.

 ```groovy
 task instrumentKotlinModels(type: ActiveJDBCInstrumentation) {